Code-Institute-Submissions/jbonjovi/README.md

 Testing product management:
-I have logged in as a superuser and filled the add products fields before adding the product with an image first then without an image and the none image has automatically beiing picked which is a success. going onto the same added product, as a superuser I was able to modify the description and update it successfully.
+I have logged in as a superuser and filled the add products fields before adding the product with an image first then without an image and the none image has automatically being picked which is a success. going onto the same added product, as a superuser I was able to modify the description and update it successfully.
 Also when I put a wrong amount in the price tab, a toast message appeared asking me to review it.
 Which is working.
 Then I decided to delete the newly added product and it got processed with no issue.

 Testing register:
+Once register the required details, a confirmation email is sent, as soon as clicked I am able to sign in.
-I had amended the settings line too long statement in the allauth security questions and it broke my registration capabilities so after fixing it I surfed and registered adding a new email and the sign in succeeded Upon sign in I was able to go to the boutique add products to my shopping cart and checkout using the generic credit card. a toast message accompanied me all the way: when adding a product, when checking out, I also was able to set a profile and once done when I logged back in the profile held a history of my previous orders.
+Upon sign in I was able to go to the boutique add products to my shopping cart and checkout using the generic credit card. a toast message accompanied me all the way: when adding a product, when checking out, I also was able to set a profile and once done when I logged back in the profile held a history of my previous orders.

 Testing links:
-every link opens in a new page
+every link opens, every social links open in a new page

 Testing sign in:
 Tried to sign in as a super user and a random user and both are successful

 Testing link on the album tracks:
-The link open in a new page on all screen size http://ami.responsivedesign.is/
+The link open in a new page on all screen size

+Testing the site responsiveness: http://ami.responsivedesign.is/

 # Automated testing